-Backups are completing successfully, but SQL logs aren’t truncating.
+Backups are completing successfully, but SQL logs are not truncating.

 Steps to resolve

-The truncating of logs isn’t something that the CFA has control over.
+The truncating of logs is not something that the CFA has control over.

 Many things can affect SQL log truncation.
-Please be aware of database “recovery modes” and how they can affect log truncation.
-However, this is beyond the scope of the CFA.
+Please be aware of database “recovery modes” and how they can affect log truncation, but this is beyond the scope of the CFA.

-Please keep in mind that truncation doesn’t reduce the size of a physical log file.
+Please keep in mind that truncation does not reduce the size of a physical log file.
 Reducing the physical size of a log file requires shrinking the file.
 For information about shrinking the size of the physical log file, see Shrinking the Transaction Log.